Refer a friend - They receive 20% & You receive 650 denarii points - A Win-Win!

 Proper pick technique feels awkward at first, but pull through and eventually it will become second nature.

-Try not to move the pick with your fingers; All movement comes from subtle movements of the wrist and forearm.
+Try not to move the pick with your fingers; All movement comes from subtle movements of the wrist and forearm while using a firm grip.

 Use the weight of your hand to push through the strings.
 This may take some practice, but it will help you develop a smoother sound.

-You should practice playing evenly and experimenting with different amounts of effort or adjusting your guitar pick angle to find what works best for you.
+You should practice playing evenly and experimenting with different amounts of effort or adjusting your guitar picks' angle to find what works best for you.

 How much of the pick protrudes from the fingertips does make a difference.